 THE OLMSTEAD CASE

-The Olmstead case was brought in 1995 by the Atlanta Legal Aid Society on behalf of Lois Curtis and Elaine Wilson, women with mental retardation and mental illnesses who were patients in a state psychiatric hospital.
+The Olmstead case was brought in 1995 by the Atlanta Legal Aid Society on behalf of Lois Curtis and Elaine Wilson, women with mental health conditions and intellectual disabilities who were patients in a state psychiatric hospital.
 The hospital staff recommended that Lois and Elaine be served in community programs, but because community services were in short supply, they remained at the hospital.

 Lois and Elaine represented thousands of individuals with mental disabilities nationwide who are deprived of opportunities to live outside of institutions as members of their communities.
 In Olmstead, the state of Georgia asked the Supreme Court to decide a central question relating to the civil rights of people with mental disabilities: “[w]hether the public services portion of the federal Americans with Disabilities Act (ADA) compels the state to provide treatment and habilitation for mentally disabled persons in a community placement, when appropriate treatment and habilitation can also be provided to them in a State mental institution.”